Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing: Experiment

 \subsubsection{Implemental Details}

-Our dehazing model is implemented with PyTorch library and trained on one NVIDIA GeForce RTX 3090 GPU for 15 epochs.
-We adopt Adam \cite{kingma2014adam} optimizer with the initial learning rate is $10^{-4}$ for both CNN and ViT backbones.
-We use the layer normalization \cite{ba2016layer} in the ViT block, and Activation Normalization \cite{kingma2018glow} in CNN layers.
+Our dehazing model is implemented with PyTorch library and trained on one NVIDIA GeForce RTX 3090 GPU.
+Our model is trained for 32 epochs on the RESIDE dataset, 20 epochs on the NH-HAZE dataset and 5 epochs on the NHR dataset.
+We adopt Adam \cite{kingma2014adam} optimizer with the initial learning rate is $10^{-4}$ for both CNN and vision transformer backbones.
+We use the layer normalization \cite{ba2016layer} in the vision transformer blocks and Activation Normalization \cite{kingma2018glow} in CNN layers.
 The parameters of the loss functions are set as ($\lambda_{{R}}$,$ \lambda_{{S}}$, $\lambda_{{D}}$) = $(1, 1, 1.5)$.
+For the HyLoG-ViT block, we set $N_l=8$ and the patch size as $2\times 2$ in the local vision transformer path; and in the global vision transformer path, we set $N_g=4$ and the patch size as $4\times 4$.
+The code of our model is available at \url{https://github.com/phoenixtreesky7/CFEN-ViT-Dehazing}.